newatoms/beta/projects/science-of-images/post.md

 ## The *technical* part: improve your judgement on beauty

-Up till now we found out some pretty noteworthy things when looking for an image that will strengthen your content.
+Up till now we found out some answers to noteworthy questions when looking for an image that will strengthen your content.

-* Why it's hard to say we find an image beautiful?
+* Why is it hard to say we find an image beautiful?
 Because the *why* relates to our emotions.
 The reason behind an image being beautiful is often described as instinctive, but scientists wouldn't be scientist if they don't try to objectify the subjective.

 * We also found out why we should pay more attention when choosing an image for our content.
 Because we humans have a very talented high-speed brain for recognising concepts of something visual.